tapasguha1990/starter-gunicorn/README.md

-# Flask API Starter
+# Gunicorn Server Starter

-This is the simplest possible python api using gunicorn:
+This is the simplest possible python api using gunicorn.

+To all requests it returns:
 ```
 Hello, world!
 ```